 Although a CSO may contain highly diluted sewage that could include bacteria which may cause illness, they may also cause temporary water quality degradation in the waterways.
 Regardless of a CSO activity, the Chicago Area Waterways may contain disease-containing bacteria at any time.
 Therefore, swimming, canoeing, or other activities where immersion in water is possible should be avoided and is not recommended, particularly during and immediately following rainfall.

 There are a total of six potential CSO locations along the North Shore Channel (NSC) in the Village of Wilmette.
 The MWRDGC has one CSO location numbered #101 near Sheridan Road.
-The other five potential CSO locations are visually monitored by the Public Works Department whenever there is an accumulation of at least .2 inches of rain.
+The other five potential CSO locations are visually monitored by the Public Works Department on a monthly basis.
 The Village has posted caution signs at each of the potential CSO locations listed below:

 What is being done to reduce the occurrence of Combined Sewer Overflows (CSO)?